mollie/api-documentation/source/reference/v2/payments-api/update-payment-route.rst

    * - ``releaseDate``

        .. type:: date
-          :required: false
+          :required: true

-     - Update or add an optional future release date to delay routing of this part of the payment to a later date.
+     - Update a future release date to delay routing of this part of the payment to a later date.
 The date must be given in ``YYYY-MM-DD`` format.

-       If no date is given, the funds become available to the balance as soon as the payment succeeds.

-       If the funds have already been released or are about to be released, the date can no longer be changed.
+       The ``releaseDate`` cannot be added if it wasn't previously set.
+If the funds have already been released or are about to be released, the date can no longer be updated either.

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^